All These Things That I've Done

 "All These Things That I've Done" is a song by American rock band the Killers.
 The song was released as the third single from the band's debut studio album, Hot Fuss (2004), on August 30, 2004.
 It was written by frontman Brandon Flowers and features gospel choir The Sweet Inspirations.
-The song is about television host Matt Pinfield, and his work with the U.S. Army, as part of a program that mentored wounded/PTSD-stricken soldiers returning from Iraq.
+The song is about television host Matt Pinfield, and his work with the US Army, as part of a program that mentored wounded/PTSD-stricken soldiers returning from Iraq.

 "All These Things That I've Done" was released as the third single from Hot Fuss in 2004 in the United Kingdom and as the fourth single in the United States and Australia in 2005, peaking at number 74 on the US Billboard Hot 100, number 42 on the Australian ARIA Charts and number 18 on the UK Singles Chart.
-The song features the central lyric of "You gotta help me out," and an extended refrain of "I got soul, but I'm not a soldier."

-Background
+Writing

+Lyrics

 The song is about television host Matt Pinfield.
 Before the Killers were famous, Pinfield, who was a vice president of A&R at Columbia Records at the time, tried to sign the band.
-He was also working with the U.S. Army as part of a program that mentored wounded or PTSD-stricken musician soldiers returning from Iraq.
+He was also working with the US Army as part of a program that mentored wounded or PTSD-stricken musician soldiers returning from Iraq.
 After visiting veteran soldiers in Colorado City, he went to Las Vegas, where he quickly bonded with the Killers.
 Pinfield watched the band rehearse at drummer Ronnie Vannucci's garage and took them out to dinner.
 He asked if anybody wanted to give him a ride back to his hotel and Brandon Flowers offered to drive Pinfield.
-They wound up hitting the bar at the Gold Coast Hotel on a Tuesday night, just "talking about life", Pinfield said:
+The two wound up at a Las Vegas bar, where Pinfield said:

 In 2016, Pinfield titled his memoir All These Things That I've Done: My Insane, Improbable Rock Life.
 On January 19, 2019, the band gave Pinfield a shoutout while introducing the song at the iHeartRadio ALTer Ego 2019 festival at The Forum in Inglewood, California, where Pinfield was in attendance in a wheelchair still recovering from being hit by a car a month before.